simonsobs/socs/docs/new_agents.rst

 Creating New Agents
 ===================

-In OCS, agents are the software programs that contain the information you need to do something useful.
+In OCS, Agents are the software programs that contain the information you need to do something useful.
 Agents can be used to communicate with hardware, or to perform functions on preexisting data files.
 This guide will teach you how to write a basic agent that can publish data to a feed.

 Basics and Dependencies
 -----------------------
-An agent is generally written as a Python class, and must call on other scripts from OCS (including ``ocs_agent``, ``site_config``, ``client_t``, and ``ocs_twisted``).
+An Agent is generally written as a Python class, and relies on modules from OCS (including ``ocs_agent``, ``site_config``, ``client_t``, and ``ocs_twisted``).
 You must have OCS and all of its dependencies installed in order to create and use an agent.